iainctduncan/photobot/docs/system_overview.md

 `supervisorctl`
 This will show you the status of the processes.

-## Built In Scheduler Process
-The built in scheduler process is a long running python script, which is also run by supervisor.
-The process name in supervisor is photobot_scheduler and it is configured in the same file as the AIS process above.
-In the future it may be clearer to move this configuration to its own file.
-The scheduler script is simply a timer that runs events every X seconds based on values in the configuration script.
-Currently the scheduler handles: overall system status pings, sample photo uploads, thermal captures and disk health + space checks.
-In the future it would probably make sense to move the USB and PTZ photo captures to be controlled by this script too, because it would allow those processes to run on a custom interval defined in the configuration file, instead of just once per minute as defined in crontab.

 ## Day / Night detection
 The photobot software is designed to automatically calculate the sunrise and sunset, using code we [found here](https://michelanders.blogspot.com/2010/12/calulating-sunrise-and-sunset-in-python.html).
 The USB camera and PTZ camera processes automatically abort if they detect it is dark out.